For many of us people (especially kid) Halloween is the best time of the year. You get to dress up in costume and eat candy – what’s not to love?

 It’s not Halloween without pumpkin!
 If you know your dog’s stomach gets affected when he’s stressed, you might want to have some 100 percent organic canned pumpkin (not pie filling) on hand for loose stool or diarrhea.
 Because of its fiber content, pumpkin can help with constipation too.

 Halloween Isn’t For Everyone

 As much as you might love Halloween, your dog probably doesn’t.
-Keep that in mind and give him some extra love and care around this stressful time, and he’ll be extremely grateful to you.
+Keep that in mind and give him some extra love and care around this stressful time.
+He’ll appreciate it!

 - Lindig AM, McGreevy PD, Crean AJ.
 Musical Dogs: A Review of the Influence of Auditory Enrichment on Canine Health and Behavior.
 Animals.
 2020; 10(1):127.